-The Digital PiranesiMain MenuAboutThe Digital Piranesi is a developing digital humanities project that aims to provide an enhanced digital edition of the works of Italian illustrator Giovanni Battista Piranesi (1720-1778).VolumesBibliographyGlossary and Abbreviations
+The Digital PiranesiMain MenuAboutThe Digital Piranesi is a developing digital humanities project that aims to provide an enhanced digital edition of the works of Italian illustrator Giovanni Battista Piranesi (1720-1778).Works and VolumesGenres, Subjects, and ThemesBibliographyGlossary and Abbreviations

 12020-02-20T06:56:37-08:00Avery Freemanb9edcb567e2471c9ec37caa50383522b90999cba228491from Volume 16 of Giovanni Battista Piranesi's Opereplain2020-02-20T06:56:37-08:00Internet Archivepiranesi-ia-vol16-0013.jpgimageAvery Freemanb9edcb567e2471c9ec37caa50383522b90999cba

 His interest in Egyptian writing and aesthetics is on fuller display in later works.
-The image below is one of the small architectural fantasies added to his Opere Varie in the early 1760s that combines Roman, Greek, and Egyptian designs.
-In his Diverse Maniere d’Adornare i Cammini ed Ogni Altra Parte degli Edifizi desunte dall’Architettura Egizia, Etrusca, e Greca [Various Ways of Decorating Chimneypieces … ] (1769), he depicts hieroglyphics in many of his designs for fireplaces.
-Additionally, in the work’s “Ragionamento Apologetico in Difesa dell’Architettura Egizia e Toscana” [Reasoned Apology in Defense of Egyptian and Tuscan Architecture], he writes that remaining examples of Egyptian statues, capitals, sphinxes, and other ornamental details indicate “what the genius of the nation was” [qual fosse il genio della nazione] (Diverse Maniere … 2).
-These images are part of the European fad of Egyptomania, which reached its heights in the early decades of the nineteenth century after Piranesi’s death.
-Piranesi’s defense of Egyptian architectural ornament might seem to be at odds with his polemical statements about the magnificence of Roman as opposed to Greek architecture in Della Magnificenza ed Architettura de’Romani [On the Magnificence and Architecture of the Romans] (1761).
-With his later work, and in the visual emphasis of the image above, he instead seems to favor aesthetic eclecticism that promotes the value of diverse ancient cultures even as it risks cultural appropriation.
+The image below is one of the small architectural fantasies added to his Opere Varie (included in the eighth volume of Didot’s Opere) in the early 1760s that combines Roman, Greek, and Egyptian designs.
+In his Diverse Maniere d’Adornare i Cammini ed Ogni Altra Parte degli Edifizi desunte dall’Architettura Egizia, Etrusca, e Greca (1769), he depicts hieroglyphics in many of his designs for fireplaces.
+Additionally, in the work’s “Ragionamento Apologetico in Difesa dell’Architettura Egizia e Toscana,” he writes that remaining examples of Egyptian statues, capitals, sphinxes, and other ornamental details indicate “qual fosse il genio della nazione” (Diverse Maniere 2).
+These images take part in of Egyptomania, which Piranesi did much to initiate before the fad reached its heights after his death in the early decades of the nineteenth century (Lawrence).
+The arrangement in the Opere of this and the two previous images creates a viewing experience which, although not intended by Piranesi, nevertheless hints that the neglected past, and specifically the foreign plunder of the imperial past, warrants focused attention.
+With his later work, and in the visual emphasis of the image above, he favors aesthetic eclecticism that promotes the value of diverse ancient cultures even as it risks cultural appropriation.
 (JB) To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.